-See also the separate article Consent To Treatment (Mental Capacity and Mental Health Legislation).
+See also the separate Consent To Treatment (Mental Capacity and Mental Health Legislation) article.

 Children and young people should be involved as much as possible in decisions about their care, even when they are not able to make decisions on their own.

-- When obtaining consent, the doctor must establish whether the child is legally competent (in legal terms, 'have capacity' to give consent).
+- When obtaining consent, the doctor must establish whether the child is legally competent (in legal terms, 'has capacity' to give consent).